-For the years ended December 31, 2022, and 2021, the Company's revenues primarily included shipments of the LogicMark products.
-The terms and conditions of these sales provided certain customers with trade credit terms.
-In addition, these sales were made to the distributors with limited rights of return and are subject to the normal warranties offered to the ultimate consumer for product defects.
+For the years ended December 31, 2023, and 2022, the Company's revenues were primarily the result of shipments to VHA hospitals and clinics, which are made in most cases on a prepaid basis.
+The Company also sells its products to distributors and resellers, typically providing customers with modest trade credit terms.
+Sales made to distributors and resellers are done with limited rights of return and are subject to the normal warranties offered to the ultimate consumer for product defects.

 Accounts receivable is stated at net realizable value.
-The Company regularly reviews accounts receivable balances and adjusts the accounts receivable allowance for doubtful accounts, as necessary whenever events or circumstances indicate the carrying value may not be recoverable.
-As of December 31, 2022, and 2021, the Company had an allowance for doubtful accounts of approximately \$400 and \$5,400, respectively.
+The Company regularly reviews accounts receivable balances and adjusts the accounts receivable allowance for credit losses, as necessary whenever events or circumstances indicate the carrying value may not be recoverable.
+As of December 31, 2023, and 2022, the allowance for credit losses was immaterial.